-More recently, the 2009 H1N1 pandemic, and subsequent efforts to develop a universal influenza vaccine drew attention to antibody responses that can indeed provide broad, heterologous protection (13–15).
-Broadly protective antibodies that target conserved epitopes on the HA stalk have been particularly well studied, and are common in existing, human antibody repertoires (13–16).
+More recently, the 2009 H1N1 pandemic, and subsequent efforts to develop a universal influenza vaccine, have drawn attention to antibody responses that can indeed provide broad, heterologous protection (13–15).
+Broadly protective antibodies that target conserved epitopes on the HA stalk have been particularly well studied, and are common in existing human antibody repertoires (13–16).
 These broadly protective antibodies typically provide cross protection at the HA group-level, i.e. across all subtypes in genetic group 1, or group 2 of the HA tree (14).
 Recently, we showed that childhood imprinting strongly shapes the population-level impacts of these broadly protective, HA group-level responses against avian influenza.
-Individuals show strong, lifelong protection against novel, avian influenza viruses from the same HA group as the seasonal strains that circulated shortly after their birth year (12).
+Individuals show strong, lifelong protection against novel avian influenza viruses from the same HA group as the seasonal strains that circulated shortly after their birth year (12).

 Similar imprinting effects may also shape birth year-specific risk from familiar, seasonal influenza viruses.
 Since 1977, two distinct subtypes of influenza A, H1N1 and H3N2, have circulated seasonally in humans, and these subtypes show consistent differences in age distribution (17–20).
 H3N2 causes the vast majority of cases in older adults, while H1N1 causes a greater proportion of cases in younger adults.
-These differences in age distribution are qualitatively consistent with childhood imprinting patterns, in that older cohorts were almost certainly exposed to historical variants of H1N1 in childhood, and may now be preferentially protected against modern, seasonal H1N1 (18–20).
+These differences in age distribution are qualitatively consistent with childhood imprinting patterns, in that older cohorts (i.e. those born before 1957 when H2N2 replaced H1N1) were almost certainly exposed to historical variants of H1N1 in childhood, and may now be preferentially protected against modern, seasonal H1N1 (18–20).
 Likewise, younger adults have the highest probabilities of childhood imprinting to H3N2, which is consistent with greater incidence of the opposite seasonal subtype, H1N1.

 Here, we aim to test whether birth year-specific risk from seasonal influenza is primarily driven by broad imprinting to a specific HA group, or by narrower imprinting to a specific HA or NA subtype.
-If HA subtype-level imprinting is the key driver, then childhood imprinting to H1, or to H3 might provide lifelong protection against seasonal variants of the same HA subtype.
+If HA subtype-level imprinting is the key driver, then childhood imprinting to H1 or to H3 would provide lifelong protection against seasonal variants of the same HA subtype.
 Similarly, childhood imprinting might act strongly at the NA subtype level, providing lifelong protection specific to N1 or to N2 (Fig. 1).
-Alternatively, broad, HA group-level imprinting might drive seasonal influenza cohort effects.
+Alternatively, broad HA group-level imprinting might drive seasonal influenza cohort effects.
 Although the antibodies involved in group-level protection usually play a minimal role in immunity against familiar, seasonal influenza viruses, these antibodies can rise in frequency and play a strong role in immunity if the host lacks immune memory of more variable, immunodominant epitopes (13–15,21).
 Thus, in theory, HA group-level immune memory may serve as a second line of defense against drifted seasonal strains, called in as backup to target conserved epitopes when narrow, first-line antibodies are unable to recognize their drifted, variable targets.
 If HA group-level imprinting strongly shapes cohort effects, then cohorts imprinted to H1 or H2 (both group 1) should be protected against modern, seasonal H1N1, while only cohorts imprinted to H3 (group 2) would be protected against modern, seasonal H3N2 (Fig. 1).
 Furthermore, because broadly protective influenza immunity is most often deployed against antigenically novel strains, whose conserved epitopes may provide the only recognizable immune targets, we predict that broad, group-level imprinting will show stronger impacts during the 2009 H1N1 pandemic than during normal, seasonal H1N1 circulation.